pyparsing/pyparsing/docs/HowToUsePyparsing.rst

   - ``ignore`` - allows the user to specify patterns to not be matched, to prevent false matches

-  - ``failOn`` - if a literal string or expression is given for this argument, it defines an expression that should cause the ``SkipTo`` expression to fail, and not skip over that expression
+  - ``fail_on`` - if a literal string or expression is given for this argument, it defines an expression that should cause the ``SkipTo`` expression to fail, and not skip over that expression

   ``SkipTo`` can also be written using ``...``::